ampproject/amphtml/extensions/amp-analytics/linker-id-receiving.md

 #### Configuration

-The `cookies` example configuration looks like
+A `cookies` example configuration looks like
 ```
 'cookies': {
   'enabled': true,